matheus-alves/nodejs-microservice-test/README.md

 The description of the PoC goals can be seen below.

+## Requirements

+- Node.js (v6.10.3)

+## Setup

+In order to run the server simply clone it from this github repository and perform the following steps:

+    1. npm install
+    2. node server.js <PORT>
+    3. send requests to <HOST>:<PORT>/

+Where the *PORT* parameter on step 2 is optional and defaults to 8080

+## Unit Tests

+In order to run the unit tests and eslint tool use the following command:

+    npm test

 ## PoC Description

 The goal of this test is to apply some basic concepts of a microservice architecture using NodeJS stack.